aravindvnair99/Motorola-Moto-E-condor-unbrick/Unbrick methods.md

 ### Windows Users:

-* Get 'Fastboot Unbrick.bat', 'fastboot' and your firmware files in one folder.
+* Get '[Fastboot Unbrick.bat](https://github.com/aravindvnair99/Motorola-Moto-E-XT1022-condor-unbrick/tree/master/Fastboot%20Unbrick)' from my repository, 'fastboot' and your firmware files in one folder.
 * Next, double click on Fastboot Unbrick.bat and watch your phone come back to life.

 ### Linux and Mac Users:

-* Get 'Fastboot Unbrick.sh', 'fastboot' and your firmware files in one folder.
+* Get '[Fastboot Unbrick.sh](https://github.com/aravindvnair99/Motorola-Moto-E-XT1022-condor-unbrick/tree/master/Fastboot%20Unbrick)' from my repository, 'fastboot' and your firmware files in one folder.
 * Open terminal and navigate to this folder.
 Or simply right click on an empty space in the folder and choose 'Open in Terminal'.
 * Type the following commands to execute the script in terminal after giving permissions using chmod and watch your phone come back to life.: